Max-Sanii/Object-Detection/README.md

 # Object-Detection
-This project is on object detection, with the goal of detecting the electric scooters on images.
-For the classifier model, I used a pre-trained Yolov4 model and trained it on new images to detect electric scooters.
+The objective of the project is to train a pre-trained Yolo model to detect Electric Scooters.
+For this project, I used YOLOv4 model, which was already trained on the COCO dataset and can detect 80 common objects such as vehicle, bike, motorcycles, and etc. However, YOLOv4 is not trained on electric scooters, so I needed to re-train the model with my scooter images so that I can use it to detect scooters.

 ## Application Description
 The Application consists of three sections: